Liwa Fatemiyoun: Background

-The core of Liwa Fatemiyoun is constituted of former the fighters of the Afghan Shia militia groups like the Muhammad Army (Sepah e Muhammad), Tehran Eight, Hezbollah Afghanistan and Hezb-e-Wahadat which were active during the Soviet–Afghan War, Afghan Civil War (1992–1996), Afghan Civil War (1989–1992), and fought against the Taliban during the Afghan Civil War (1996-2001), until their collapse after the U.S Invasion of Afghanistan from which point onward some of them became part of the Afghan Army and fought against the Taliban insurgency during the War in Afghanistan (2001–2021).
-And also as the Abuzar Brigade, an Afghan Shia militia which voluntarily fought in the Iran–Iraq War on the side of Iran.
-During the Iran–Iraq war, fighters of the Abuzar Brigade were stationed in the mountainous areas of Northwestern Iran, as they had experience in mountain and irregular warfare from their war with the Soviets.
+The main core of Liwa Fatemiyoun was constituted of former fighters of Shia Afghan militia groups like the Muhammad Army (Sepah-e-Muhammad), Tehran Eight, Hezbollah Afghanistan and Hezb-e-Wahadat which were active during the Soviet–Afghan War, Afghan Civil War (1992–1996), Afghan Civil War (1989–1992), and fought against the Taliban during the Afghan Civil War (1996-2001), until their collapse after the U.S Invasion of Afghanistan from which point onward some of them became part of the Afghan Army and fought against the Taliban insurgency during the War in Afghanistan (2001–2021) while others fled to Iran.
+Along with those, the initial core of fighters also consisted of former fighters of the Abuzar Brigade, a Shia militia which voluntarily fought in the Iran–Iraq War on the side of Iran.
+During the Iran–Iraq War, fighters of the Abuzar Brigade were stationed in the mountainous areas of Northwestern Iran, as they had experience in mountain and irregular warfare from their war with the Soviets.

-Iran is also known to have established branches of Hezbollah in Afghanistan and Pakistan, with several pro-Iranian groups operating in both countries during the Soviet–Afghanistan War.
+Iran is known to have established branches of Hezbollah in Afghanistan and Pakistan, with several pro-Iranian groups operating in both countries during the Soviet–Afghanistan War.